**ON SALE - SAVE OVER £250 per person**

 Tour available May to September only.

 All prices are per person, based on 2 sharing a twin room, and include meals where shown - (B)reakfast, (L)unch (D)inner.
 Call Freedom Australia for departure dates and availability.
 Itineraries outlined are for departures from 01 April 2018.
 Itineraries for 2017/2018 departures may vary.
-Ask you consultant for details. ***EARLY BIRD OFFER - Save 10% when you book NOW for 2018.
-Valid on selected dates after 1st April 2018, subject to availability, seasonal variations and conditions apply.***
+Ask you consultant for details. ***EARLY BIRD OFFER - Save 7.5% when you book before 27th April 2018.
+Valid on selected dates, subject to availability, seasonal variations and conditions apply.***

 First class touring with like minded travellers.
 Our experienced guides will make sure you don't miss a thing.